Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Experiment

-\emph{Dirac fermion compressibility}.
-Reversible charging in both samples shows capacitance dips attributed to surface state neutrality.
-In sample $S_A$ the dip is sharp and located at $V_g=0$.
-In sample $S_{B}$ it is smeared and shifted to $V_g=-1.2\;\mathrm{V}$, corresponding to an n-type doping density $n_{0}=-2.6\;10^{12}\;\mathrm{cm^{-2}}$ (bulk donor density $N_D=4\; 10^{17}\;\mathrm{cm^{-3}}$).
-On subtracting the insulator contribution $1/C_{ins}$ and integrating the relevant quantities, we deduce the surface chemical potential $\mu$ in the reversible state which is plotted in Figure \ref{fig3}-c (sample $S_A$) as function of the applied electric field.
-The S-shape curve represents the charging path of the MITI-Cap in the $\mu(\mathcal{E})$ representation.
-It is constrained by the Gauss relation and takes a simpler form, $n(\mathcal{E})=n_0+t_{ins}C_{ins}\mathcal{E}/e$, in the $n(\mathcal{E})$ representation.
+In both samples the reversible charge response shows a capacitance dip attributed to the Dirac surface states near charge neutrality.
+In sample $S_A$ the dip is sharp and located at $V_g=0\;\mathrm{V}$ as expected for an intrinsic TI response.
+In sample $S_{B}$ the dip is shifted to $V_g=-1.2\;\mathrm{V}$, corresponding to an n-type doping density $n_{0}=-2.6\;10^{12}\;\mathrm{cm^{-2}}$ (bulk donor density $N_D=4\; 10^{17}\;\mathrm{cm^{-3}}$), and smeared by this bulk carrier contribution.
+On subtracting the insulator contribution $1/C_{ins}$ and integrating the relevant quantities, we deduce the surface chemical potential $\mu$ in the reversible state which is plotted in Figure \ref{fig3}-c (sample $S_A$) as a function of $\mathcal{E}_{ins}$.
+The S-shape curve represents the charging path of the MITI-Cap in the $\mu(\mathcal{E}_{ins})$ representation.
 Similar curves are obtained for sample $S_B$ (not shown).
 Finally, Fig.\ref{fig3}-d shows the reversible $C_Q(\mu)$ plots of $S_A$ (blue line) and $S_B$ (green line).
-As expected from the additivity of compressibility in a two-fluid system, one has $C_ Q^B>C_Q^A$.
-In order to quantify the effect of bulk carriers we have added in the figure the theoretical expectation (green dashed line) for the additional contribution of a trivial semiconductor with the above estimated dopant density $N_D$.
-From the good agreement with experiment we conclude that the $C_Q(\mu)$ plot of sample $S_A$ is a close estimate of the intrinsic TI response.
+As expected from the additivity of compressibilities in a two-fluid system, one has $C_ Q^B>C_Q^A$.
+In order to quantify the effect of bulk carriers we have added in the figure the theoretical expectation (green dashed line) for the additional contribution of a trivial semiconductor to quantum capacitance with the above estimated dopant density $N_D$.
+From the good experimental agreement we conclude that the reversible $C_Q(\mu)$ plot of sample $S_A$ is a close estimate of the intrinsic TI response.
 The linear energy dependence precludes an interpretation of compressibility in terms of conventional massive surface states.
-In fact, its energy dependence can be mapped to a Dirac fermion density of state, $C_Q=e^2\mu/(2\pi\hbar^2v_F^2)$, taking $v_F=1.6\;10^6\;\mathrm{ms^{-1}}$ in the electron regime and $v_F=0.5\;10^6\;\mathrm{ms^{-1}}$ in the hole regime.
-These values are consistent with estimates deduced from ARPES experiments [\onlinecite{Liu2015prb}].
-Remarkably, this Dirac-like response extends over a broad energy range ($\mu=-0.05\rightarrow +0.3\;\mathrm{eV}$) widely exceeding the bulk transport bandgap.
+In fact, its energy dependence can be mapped to a Dirac fermion density of states, $C_Q=e^2\mu/(2\pi\hbar^2v_F^2)$, with $v_F=1.6\;10^6\;\mathrm{ms^{-1}}$ in the electron regime and $v_F=0.5\;10^6\;\mathrm{ms^{-1}}$ in the hole regime.
+These values are larger than the accepted $v_F\simeq1\pm0.2\;10^6\;\mathrm{ms^{-1}}$ [\onlinecite{Liu2015prb}].
+Remarkably this Dirac-like response extends over a broad energy range ($\mu=-0.05\rightarrow +0.30\;\mathrm{eV}$) widely exceeding the bulk transport bandgap, consistent with the Dirac screening reported in Ref.[\onlinecite{Brune2014prx}].
 In the data reduction we have included a constant background $\sim 10\;\mathrm{mF m^{-2}}$ whose origin is not fully clarified.
-A possible explanation would be the nesting of the TSS Dirac point in the heavy-hole $\Gamma_8$ branch, meaning that the observed compressibility minimum results from a superposition of electron TSS contribution with a heavy-hole $\Gamma_8$ one. \footnote{The resurgence of a bulk contribution in the vicinity of a Dirac point is expected however, due to the vanishing Dirac screening at TSS neutrality, illustrated by the divergence of the effective screening length $\lambda=\varepsilon/C_Q$.
+A possible explanation would be the nesting of the Dirac point in the heavy-hole $\Gamma_8$ branch, meaning that the observed compressibility minimum results from a superposition of a Dirac contribution with that of a heavy-hole $\Gamma_8$ band. \footnote{The resurgence of a bulk contribution in the vicinity of a Dirac point is expected however, due to the vanishing Dirac screening at neutrality, illustrated by the divergence of the effective screening length $\lambda=\varepsilon/C_Q$.
 Such effects have been recently demonstrated in gated graphene-on-metal contacts [\onlinecite{Wilmart2016scirep}].
 The analog of TIs would be the case of graphene-on-semiconductor, where the finite compressibility of the small gap semiconductor is taken into account.
 This case, which has not been investigated yet, is beyond the scope of our paper that focusses on the high field regime.
 In the following we shall therefore focus on the electron-doped regime and subtract a background compressibility $\sim0.01\;\mathrm{F m^{-2}}$.}